 Source music and diegetic sound

-Source music, also called diegetic music, comes from inside the story world.
-A band playing in a bar, a car radio, a character singing.
-Because the characters can hear it too, it carries different dramatic weight than a scored cue.
-Mickey mousing almost always lives in the non-diegetic score, the music only the audience hears.
-You can break that rule, and some directors do, but mixing mickey mousing with diegetic sound tends to feel jarring unless the scene is already heightened or comedic.
+Mickey mousing almost always lives in the non-diegetic score, the music only the audience can hear.
+You can break that rule as a meta gag, but mixing mickey mousing with diegetic sound tends to feel jarring unless the scene is already heightened or comedic.

 Practical guidance